happy earth day corgi sapling recycle activities

 2. Parts of Speech Earth Day Worksheets

-This free resource has students demonstrate their knowledge of parts of speech while coloring a pop art recycling-themed image!
-This activity contains both beginner and intermediate versions of a worksheet defining parts of speech, asking students for their own examples, as well as a “paint-by-word” image of a recycling symbol.
-Each section contains a word related to preserving the planet and valuing nature, and students are tasked with coloring each section based on the word’s part of speech.
+This free resource is a colorful way to engage students in ELA instruction and educate them on environmental issues!
+Students will demonstrate their knowledge of parts of speech while coloring in a pop art recycling-themed image.
+This activity contains both beginner and intermediate versions of a worksheet defining parts of speech, prompting students for their own examples, as well as a “paint-by-word” image of a recycling symbol.

-This resource is very teacher-friendly as well, complete with instructions on introducing the activity, ideas for displaying students’ beautiful work, and answer sheets.
-This activity is a colorful way to engage students in ELA instruction and educate them on environmental issues!
+This teacher-friendly resource is complete with instructions on introducing the activity, ideas for displaying students’ beautiful work, and answer sheets!

 Created and made available for free download by Art with Jenny K.